bike9876@エボ猫.コム

 sudo pacman -S sane

-scanimage (see below) suits me fine for most scanning,
+below for usage) suits me fine for most scanning, but you might want to

 simple-scan